 When connected with compatible solar panels to provide a full solar generator setup, you’re looking at a recharge time as quick as 4.5 hours based upon conditions and the setup of your solar array.

-Similarly, when utilized as part of a solar generator system, the Yeti 1400 is designed to allow pass-through power for simultaneous recharging from solar panels while in use on connected devices.
+Similarly, when utilized as part of a portable solar generator kit or emergency solar power system, the Yeti 1400 is designed to allow pass-through power for simultaneous recharging from solar panels while in use on connected devices.

 |Outputs:||AC, 12V DC, USB|